okcontabilidad/okcontabilidad/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.41 =
+* Update Facebook icon color
+* Update CSS to automatically set left and right margins for standard placement in content
+* Fix alignment in the default Twenty Twenty theme

 = 1.7.40 =
 * Require PHP 5.3 as a bare minimum for compatibility features